rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 As a result of the huge efforts everyone has made to adhere to strict social distancing measures, the transmission rate of coronavirus has decreased.
-We therefore anticipate, with further progress, that we may be able, from the week commencing 1 June, to welcome back more children to early years, school and further education settings.

-We will only do this provided that the five key tests set by the government justify the changes at the time, including that the rate of infection is decreasing.
-As a result, we are asking schools, colleges and childcare providers to plan on this basis, ahead of confirmation that these tests are met.
+Therefore, as the Prime Minister announced on 28 May, from 1 June we are asking nurseries and other early years providers (including childminders) to welcome back all children.
+Primary schools in England can welcome back children in key transition years - nursery, reception, year 1 and year 6.
+From 15 June, secondary schools and colleges can invite year 10 and year 12 pupils, and 16 to 19 learners in the first year of their course, back into school for some face-to-face support from their teachers, to supplement their remote education.

 Education and childcare settings are already open to priority groups.
-Now that we have made progress in reducing the transmission of coronavirus we are encouraging all eligible children to attend – it is no longer necessary for parents of eligible children to keep them at home if they can.
+Now that we have made progress in reducing the transmission of coronavirus we are encouraging all eligible children to attend - it is no longer necessary for parents of eligible children to keep them at home if they can.